M4V: Multimodal Mamba for Efficient Text-to-Video Generation: Method

-{ \textbf{Text Token Re-Composition.} The text tokens are first arranged to the very beginning of the sequence, with zero-valued paddings placed on the far left.
-This ensures that the hidden state $h$ of the SSM remains zero until the actual text tokens are encountered.
-Following this, visual tokens are appended after the text tokens to enable effective text conditioning.
-To facilitate the propagation of visual information into the text tokens, the text tokens are also appended to the end of the sequence.
-After passing through the SSMs, the left and right text tokens are summed together.
-This arrangement enables seamless bi-directional interaction between modalities, enhancing the multi-modal consistency. }
+\underline{Text Token Re-Composition.} Given the input sequence $X = [Z, X_v]$, where $Z$ denotes the text tokens and $X_v$ the visual tokens, the text tokens $Z$ are first put to the beginning of the sequence, with zero-valued paddings placed on the far left as $Z_l = [\emptyset, Z]$.
+Starting from a zero-initialized hidden state $h$, this arrangement ensures that $h$ remain zero until the actual text tokens are encountered, as indicated in~\cref{eq1,eq3}.
+Afterward, the visual tokens $X_v$ are appended after the text tokens to enable effective text conditioning, with SSM scaning from left to right.
+To further facilitate the propagation of visual information back into the text tokens and encourage multimodal alignment, the text tokens are also appended to the end of the sequence with right paddings $Z_r = [Z, \emptyset]$.

-{ \textbf{Video Token Re-Composition.} To mitigate the loss of space-time information when rearranging a 3D tensor into a 1D sequence, we first adopt an Zigzag scanning strategy~\cite{hu2024zigma} over the spatial dimension.
-This method alternates between eight distinct scanning paths (see Appendix~\ref{app:zigma} for more details) across different layers.
-Furthermore, as discussed in Section~\ref{sec:preliminaries}, the autoregressive pyramidal model dynamically varies the number of conditional frames and their resolutions across pyramid stages.
-While attention-based models can leverage positional encodings to differentiate between frames effectively, Mamba instead relies on the sequence’s scan order to implicitly infer positions.
-This reliance increases the learning difficulty in an already challenging generation task.
-To address this limitation and enable the model to better identify the importance of each frame, we introduce \textit{Per-Frame Registers} for the video sequences.
-Specifically, three types of learnable tokens, with respect to three different resolution stages, are inserted between conditional frames to (1) signal the next frame and (2) indicate resolution changes.
-This approach incurs negligible computational overhead while significantly improving the model’s temporal awareness and alignment. }
+\underline{Video Token Re-Composition.} To mitigate the loss of spatial–temporal information when rearranging a 3D tensor into a 1D sequence, we first adopt the zigzag scanning strategy proposed by~\citet{hu2024zigma} over the spatial dimension.
+This method alternates between eight distinct scanning paths (see Appendix for details) across different layers, allowing the global hidden states $h$ in each layer to remain sufficiently diverse to capture rich spatial relationships.
+Furthermore, as discussed in Section~\ref{sec:preliminaries}, the PyramidFlow model dynamically varies the number of conditional frames and their resolutions across pyramid levels.
+To make the SSM aware of these varying spatial and temporal levels, we introduce \textit{Per-Frame Registers} for the video sequences, inspired by~\citet{wang2025mamba}.
+Specifically, three types of learnable tokens, corresponding to three different resolution stages, are inserted between conditional frames to (1) signal the start of the next frame and (2) indicate resolution changes.
+With this design, the visual tokens $X_v=[x^0,\ldots,x^{i-1},x^i]$ are restructured as $\hat{X}_v=[r^0, x^0, \ldots, r^1, x^{i-1}, r^2]$, where the \textit{Per-Frame Registers} incur negligible computational overhead while significantly enhancing the model’s temporal awareness and alignment.